shuozhixu/CMS-EAM_2025/README.md

 - [1] In the first method, are the two chemical potential differences unique for a specific MEA?
 	- If not, how do they affect the WC parameters and generalized stacking fault energies (GSFEs)?

 for that, we will use NbTaTi and TaVW as examples.
+This is done in [another project](https://github.com/tannercabaniss/Comp_Mat_Sci_Proj_Help).

 The second question we aim to answer is: